khakers/go-subgen/README.md

 * Persistent Queue
 * Translation and more advanced media checking (don't run if file already has subs, for example)
 * A basic web ui to queue transcription and view queued/in progress tasks.
+* Support for different models of whisper? (faster-whisper, openai whisper)

 ## Web API Endpoints